adblockplus/infrastructure/README.md

 Development environment
 -----------------------

-Any work we do on our systems or infrastructure components should be done in a local test environment.
-Thanks to Puppet, we can easily set up local VMs that mirror our production environments.
+As with our other projects, all changes to our infrastructure should be made in a local development environment, and reviewed before deployment.
+Thanks to Puppet, we can easily set up local VMs that mirror our production environment.

 The most convenient way to do this is to use Vagrant, as described below.